tpaau-17DB/libprettylogger/README.md

     .expect("Failed flushing the file stream!");
 ```

-Note that log file path has to be set in order to enable and use the file
+Note that the log file path has to be set in order to enable and use the file
 stream.

 <a name="log-outputs_file-stream_auto-log-buffer-flushing"></a>
 #### Automatic Log Buffer Flushing
 `FileStream` can automatically write to the log file when its log buffer
 exceeds a specific limit.
-Setting this limit to `None` will disable the feature.
+Setting this limit to `None` will disable this
+feature.

 Example:
 ```rust